Druotic/devops-project/README.md

 ### Code (config)

-  - The config.xml file which contains the configuration for the build (on jenkins) has been included [here](https://github.com/Druotic/devops-project/blob/milestone3/config.xml).
+  - [config.xml](config.xml) has been included.
+This is the Jenkins configuration file.

-  - The appspec.yml file has also been included, which is used by CodeDeploy for configuration management.
+  - [appspec.yml](appspec.yml) has also been included, which is used by AWS CodeDeploy for configuration management.